romanpauk/dingo/README.md

 Dependency Injection Container for C++, with DI, next-gen and an 'o' in a name.

 ## Introduction
-This is a prototype of header-only, dependency injection library.
+Dingo is a header-only, dependency injection library that preforms recursive instantiation of registered types.
 It has no dependencies except for the C++ standard library.

 ```c++